KaleyraVideo/Video-iOS-SDK-Samples-Objc/CallKit-Voip-Example/README.md

 ## Support

+From here, please have a look to [Bandyer SDK Wiki](https://github.com/Bandyer/Bandyer-iOS-SDK/wiki).
+You will easly find guides to all the Bandyer world!

-To get basic support please submit an Issue
+To get basic support please submit an Issue.
+We will help you as soon as possible.

 If you prefer commercial support, please contact bandyer.com sending an email at: [info@bandyer.com](mailto:info@bandyer.com.)

 ## Credits

-- Sample video file taken from https://sample-videos.com/
+- Sample video file taken from [Sample Videos](https://sample-videos.com/).
-- Sample user profile images taken from https://randomuser.me/
+- Sample user profile images taken from [RANDOM USER GENERATOR](https://randomuser.me/).
 - Icons are part of the [Feather icon set](https://www.iconfinder.com/iconsets/feather-2) by [Cole Bemis](https://www.iconfinder.com/colebemis) distributed under [Creative Commons Attribution 3.0 Unported License](https://creativecommons.org/licenses/by/3.0/) downloaded from [Iconfinder](https://www.iconfinder.com/) website.

+## License

+Using this software, you agree to our license.
+For more details, see [LICENSE](https://github.com/Bandyer/Bandyer-iOS-SDK-Samples/blob/master/LICENSE) file.